The Crown season 5 release date, cast, trailer, and latest news

 She added: “Lesley, I feel like I should hand her the cigarette holder that I used, as a baton.
 Over to you, woman."

-Jonathan Pryce as Prince Philip (Two Popes)
+Jonathan Pryce as Prince Philip, Duke of Edinburgh

 Oscar nominee Jonathan Pryce (Game of Thrones) will take over from Matt Smith and Tobias Menzies in the part of Prince Philip.